lcondliffe/PromptBridge/README.md

 - The image uses Node 20 (Debian bookworm-slim) and runs as a non-root user.
 - The build leverages Next.js `output: 'standalone'` to keep runtime small.
 - For local DB, run `docker compose up -d db`.
+- On container start, a lightweight entrypoint executes `prisma db push` using the bundled Prisma CLI and your `DATABASE_URL`.

+### Future improvement (TODO)
+Migrate from `prisma db push` to Prisma Migrations (`prisma migrate deploy`) for production-grade, versioned schema management.